Restraining Order in Georgia: A Comprehensive Guide

 Once you get a temporary or final protective order, the judge orders the local sheriff’s department to serve or deliver the ex parte protective order to the respondent.

-Check with the clerk’s office to establish whether you should take your protective order to the sheriff or if the court will deliver them to the sheriff’s department.
+Check with the clerk’s office to establish whether you should take your protective order to the sheriff or if the Court will deliver it to the sheriff’s department.

 What Are the Grounds for a Restraining Order in Georgia?